-What floor of the building you are in are you right now?
-Seems like a straightforward question but the answer to this question will be different depending on if you ask a Candaian or an English person.
+What floor of the building are you on right now?
+Seems like a straightforward question but the answer to this question will be different depending on if you ask a Canadian or an English person.
 A question I used to answer without hesitation, I now need to stop and think about.

-It was one of those things when I first moved to England took me by surprise, I expected my dress size to change, they way I had to look first when crossing the street, but not the floor numbering system!
+It was one of those things when I first moved to England took me by surprise, I expected my dress size to change, the direction to look first when crossing the street, but not the floor numbering system!

 Wikipedia even has a whole entry explaining the number systems around the world, and a table to help out those who are really confused!

 |3 story heights above ground||“3rd floor”||“4th floor”|